15 Ecommerce Email Marketing Strategies To Increase Conversion

 1. Designing effective email templates

-First, it’s important to have an email template that’s visually appealing, easy to navigate, and encourages action.
+It’s important to have an email template that’s visually appealing, easy to navigate, and encourages action.

 You can either build these templates or use the customizable, pre-made templates that most email marketing platforms offer.